Is Spying On Your Partner Healthy?

-I’d like to start off by saying you should really only be looking into these sorts of probing ONLY if you have suspicions – doing otherwise suggests your relationships might have trust, honesty and communication challenges, in some regard.
+I’d like to start off by saying you should really only be spying into these sorts of probing ONLY if you have suspicions – doing otherwise suggests your relationships might have trust, honesty, and communication challenges, in some regard.

-I’ve always rejoiced in the fact that Facebook was an ideal platform for starting a relationship and, in fact, that’s how my relationship with Pam started and why I wrote an ebook on the subject.
+I’ve always rejoiced in the fact that Facebook was an ideal platform for starting a relationship and, in fact, that’s how my relationship with Pamela Allen started and why I wrote an ebook on the subject.
 It can be an incredible and positive avenue for people looking for a relationship.

-It can also be your saviour if you partner might be cheating or hiding things from you too.
+It can also be your savior if your partner might be cheating, spying or hiding things from you too.

 Betty (not her real name) was in a relationship with Peter (not his real name either) for a number of years, as well as sharing a child together.
 She mentioned on the radio show she was under the real impression she had a great relationship with Peter.

 Not a suspicion in the world, she indicated.